FerretPaws/Buoy/README.md

 # Buoy will cause a false-positive if you use Windows Defender, you'll need to add an exception for Buoy in Defender and any network anti-virus you use should allow Thunderstore through with no redirects.

+# If the game runs without mods when you chose the modded run option, run WEBFISHING through Steam first and then go back to Buoy and relaunch through there.
+(This is an uncommon issue)

 ## **USING BUOY ON LINUX OR STEAM DECK**
 Follow the guide **[here](https://github.com/draconiandeveloper/Buoy/blob/main/BUILD-LINUX.md)**